Maurice Riordan, Duke Special and Hannah Sullivan take to the stage in Letterkenny for Muldoon’s Picnic

 After a successful Irish tour in 2017 and again in 2019, as well as ten sold out seasons at the Irish Arts Center in New York, Muldoon’s Picnic returns for four dates nationwide 10-14 August 2022.

 Each show on the tour has a bespoke mix of artists from the worlds of literature and music.
-An Grianán Theatre in Letterkenny on Friday 12th August will see one of Ireland’s most distinguished poets Maurice Riordan, the unique piano-based songwriter Duke Special, award winning poet Hannah Sullivan, and internationally acclaimed author and short story writer, Claire Keegan.
+An Grianán Theatre in Letterkenny on Friday 12th August will see one of Ireland’s most distinguished poets Maurice Riordan, the unique piano-based songwriter Duke Special, and award winning poet Hannah Sullivan.

 “A music-and-literature extravaganza” – Time Out New York